-As a large bone, it requires a lot of force for the thighbone to be damaged.
+As a large bone, it requires a lot of force for damage to occur on the thighbone.
 The bone is likely to break after a fall from a great height or if involved in a high-speed collision.
-A fracture might also be caused by a medical condition where the bones weaken or turn brittle.
+A fracture might also be due to a medical condition where the bones become weak or turn brittle.

 What are the indications?

 The usual signs of a thighbone fracture include:

 - Popping or snapping sound at the time of injury

 - Achiness, swelling, bruising or tenderness right after the injury

 - Discomfort when touching the site of injury or prevents the individual from placing weight on the leg

 - A site in the knee, leg or foot is pale, cold or numb

 The treatment for a thighbone fracture is based on the type: